qmk/qmk_firmware/docs/features/rgb_matrix.md

 y =  64 / (NUMBER_OF_ROWS - 1) * ROW_POSITION
 ```

-Where NUMBER_OF_COLS, NUMBER_OF_ROWS, COL_POSITION, & ROW_POSITION are all based on the physical layout of your keyboard, not the electrical layout.
+Where `NUMBER_OF_COLS`, `NUMBER_OF_ROWS`, `COL_POSITION`, & `ROW_POSITION` are all based on the physical layout of your keyboard, not the electrical layout.

 As mentioned earlier, the center of the keyboard by default is expected to be `{ 112, 32 }`, but this can be changed if you want to more accurately calculate the LED's physical `{ x, y }` positions.
-Keyboard designers can implement `#define RGB_MATRIX_CENTER { 112, 32 }` in their config.h file with the new center point of the keyboard, or where they want it to be allowing more possibilities for the `{ x, y }` values.
-Do note that the maximum value for x or y is 255, and the recommended maximum is 224 as this gives animations runoff room before they reset.
+Keyboard designers can implement `#define LED_MATRIX_CENTER { 112, 32 }` in their `config.h` file with the new center point of the keyboard, or where they want it to be, allowing more possibilities for the `{ x, y }` values.
+Do note that the maximum value for `x` and `y` is 255, and the recommended maximum is 224 as this gives animations runoff room before they reset.

-`// LED Index to Flag` is a bitmask, whether or not a certain LEDs is of a certain type.
+`// LED Index to Flag` is a bitmask of whether or not a certain LEDs is of a certain type.
 It is recommended that LEDs are set to only 1 type.

 ## Flags {#flags}